-I am a strength-based attachment-oriented therapist who integrates cognitive behavioral, somatic, interpersonal/relational and mindfulness approaches into each therapy session.
-With Emotionally-Focused Therapy (EFT), I will help you to connect with your emotions and underlying needs so that you can change your habitual patterns of relating to self and others and feel more secure, confident, and connected.
+I am a strength-based, attachment-oriented, Emotionally-Focused therapist who integrates somatic, interpersonal/relational, and mindfulness approaches into each therapy session.
+Emotionally-Focused Therapy (EFT) is an affirming and supportive approach to helping you out of “stuck” places.
+With EFT, I help you to connect with your emotions and underlying needs so that you can change your habitual patterns of relating and feel more secure, confident, and connected.
 As a psychotherapist, I serve as a guide to help you to elicit your own insights into your current challenges and to find the most effective tools for you.
 I help you to recognize and grow your strengths while helping you to hold your challenges with understanding.
-I am honest and direct yet gentle and patient in my approach to helping you touch deeper into who you are and the potential of who you can become.
-I will encourage you to listen deeply within yourself for the answers you seek.
+I am honest and direct yet gentle and patient in my approach to helping you touch deeper into who you are and the potential of who you can become which, among many things, is serene and sovereign.

-Imagine being able to move beyond arguments you've had for years and feel good about yourself and your relationship again.
-Discover how to communicate with your partner in order to get their attention, feel understood, and elicit compassion and caring.
-Emotionally-focused couples therapy can help defuse tension in your relationship as you begin to relax and respond tenderly towards each other.
-My goal is to help you and your partner get beyond fighting and defensive positions while developing new ways of relating and communicating that foster greater warmth, safety and open-heartedness in your relationship.
+With Emotionally-Focused Couples Therapy, you and your partner can begin to heal one another of the wounds you carry and to realize the potential you each have for the capacity to love deeply.
+The journey through couples counseling can help you move beyond arguments and feel good about yourself and your relationship again.
+You will discover how to communicate with your partner in order to get their attention, feel understood, and elicit compassion and caring.
+Emotionally-Focused Couples Therapy can help defuse tension in your relationship as you begin to relax and respond tenderly towards each other.
+My goal is to help you and your partner achieve an experiential shift from fighting and defensive positions to relating in ways that foster greater trust, warmth, safety and openness in your relationship.

 Time: 10 to 12 noon